openmobilityfoundation/mobility-data-specification/modes/delivery-robots.md

-# Mobility Data Specification: **Delivery Robots**
+# Mobility Data Specification: **Delivery**

 <img src="https://i.imgur.com/f8iMepu.png" width="120" align="right" alt="MDS Modes - Delivery Robots" border="0">

+**Delivery** refers to human, autonomous, and remotely driven goods, food, and freight delivery devices, vehicles, and services.
+No human passengers are transported in this mode.

-**Delivery Robots** refers to autonomous and remotely driven goods delivery devices.
-There can be one or multiple orders on different trips at the same time.
+There can be one or multiple orders on different trips at the same time, connected via the journey identifier.
 The state machine tracks the trip states of the orders separately from the vehicle state.

 See the [modes overview](/modes) for how the mode specific information below applies across MDS.

-## Robots Vs Other Delivery Types

-Autonomous and remotely piloted delivery robots do not require a driver, whereas other forms of deliveries may, e.g. in a commercial or private car, truck, bike, etc. For this MDS release, this mode is limited to deliveries where a human driver is not on board the vehicle doing the delivery, and human passengers are not being transported.
+_Note: Any refences in the specification code or links to only "Delivery Robots" will be updated to the broader "Delivery" scope in the next MDS 3.0 release._

 ## Table of Contents